Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Experiments

 \subsection{Robotouille Asynchronous}

 The Robotouille Asynchronous benchmark introduces action delays, which allows the agent to interleave other actions while waiting for the background process to finish.
 Such asynchronous tasks require more complex planning and concurrency management.
-In Table~\ref{tbl:robo_async}, our evaluation shows that \name\ achieves the highest Pass@1 among all frameworks across all LLM models, improving the success rate by up to 37\% compared to the best baseline (Details can be found in Table~\ref{tbl:robo_async_app_qwen}.~\ref{tbl:robo_async_app_gemini}.~\ref{tbl:robo_async_app_ds} in Appendix).
+In Table~\ref{tbl:robo_async}, our evaluation shows that \name\ achieves the highest Pass@1 among all frameworks across all LLM models, improving the success rate by up to 37\% (Qwen3-235B without memory bank) compared to the best baseline (Details can be found in Appendix~\ref{app:robo_asyn_full}).
 Furthermore, adding experience memory (\name+Exp) provides an additional 27\% improvement on DeepSeek.
-This suggests that complex planning is hard to learn from scratch but easy to reuse from past experience.
+This highlights that retrieving topologically similar execution traces grounds the agent's decisions in successful history, improving planning performance.

 We analyze the step efficiency in Figure~\ref{fig:robo_async}.
-In general, \name\ takes slightly more steps with respect to the horizon length while accomplishing more tasks.
-The augmented experience memory also help reduce this step count in most cases.
+In general, \name\ takes slightly more steps with respect to the horizon length while successfully completing more tasks.
+The augmented experience memory reduce the step count in most cases.